Donation Essentials Blog

 Tony Young’s Story, Heart and Kidney Recipient

+Tony Young’s journey is a testament to the life-saving power of donation.
+He had his first heart attack at 25, and a second in his 30s.
+By 2020, he was placed on the waiting list for a heart transplant.
 “A total whirlwind.
 I started to decline rapidly.
 I contacted my cardiologist’s office to tell her how I was feeling and was told to come in that morning.
 She sat down with me, looked at me, told me she had known me for a long time and just by looking at me she had a feeling she was going to have to admit me.
 That afternoon I had a right heart catheterization and was told I would not leave the hospital with my native heart.
 The staff was amazing, I couldn’t have gone through the quick process without them.”

-This February we invite you to talk with your family and loved ones about organ and tissue donation by having a #heartconversation about this important topic.
-We encourage you to stay informed and raise awareness on how it affects and impacts different communities.
-Also, to take care of your heart, literally.
+This February, Donor Alliance invites you to talk with your family and loved ones about organ and tissue donation by having a #HeartConversation about this important topic.
+It’s also crucial to stay informed and raise awareness on how it affects and impacts different communities.
+Also, take care of your heart, literally.
+To register as an organ, eye and tissue donor, check the box and say “yes” at the DMV when you get your driver license or register today at DonorAlliance.org